casperleerink/yifan-gong/src/pages/about.md

 ---
 # Super-short Bio

 Yifan Gong, a current PhD student at the Edinburgh College of Art, the University of Edinburgh, holds a BFA degree with distinction in Theatre and Visual Arts from the University of the Fraser Valley, Canada.
-He learned filmmaking at Shanghai Vancouver Film School and is now active as a versatile artist, actor and director.
+He learned filmmaking at Shanghai Vancouver Film School and is now active as a versatile artist, actor, director and academic researcher.

 <div class="lines-1"></div>